Toggle content / View photos

 A Hearty Breakfast

-Breakfast is available in the dining room anytime before 12 noon – ‘The Full Monty’ or continental.
+Breakfast is available in the dining room from 8am until 11:30am – ‘The Full Monty’ or continental.

 Roast lamb with walled garden vegetables at Ballyvolane House